GOALS & ACHIEVEMENTS

 Has been awarded in numerous scientific competitions with his work on biofuels, HIV, and cancer research

-Aditya Mohan is a youth leader in STEM from Ottawa, Ontario who has always been keenly interested in science and the potential it holds to make a difference in the world.
-Over the years, Aditya has been awarded numerous scientific awards based on his work on biofuels, HIV, and cancer research.
+Aditya Mohan is a senior student at Johns Hopkins University and youth leader in STEM originally from Ottawa, Ontario.
+Aditya has always been keenly interested in science and the potential it holds to make a difference in the world.
+Over the years, Aditya has been involved in numerous research projects however has a keen emphasis on cancer and immunological research.

-Soon after, Aditya began working at a research lab, where he studied the cellular interactions found in chronic diseases such as HIV.
-He began to research molecular immunology and ultimately developed a novel HIV treatment to stimulate the production of anti-viral CD8+ T Cells.
-Through this project, he won many national and regional awards including the prestigious Canadian Manning Innovation Award.
+Aditya first began working in a research lab at the age of 15, studying the cellular interactions found in chronic diseases such as HIV.
+He began to research molecular immunology and developed a novel HIV treatment to stimulate the production of anti-viral CD8+ T Cells.
+This project won many national and regional awards including the prestigious Canadian Manning Innovation Award.

 Our newsletter is on a brief hiatus, but please do subscribe so you’ll be on our list when we return.